learn-co-curriculum/phase-3-nested-hash-iteration/README.md

 Now it's your turn!
 You're going to iterate through the levels of this hash to operate on one of the ice cream flavor arrays.

-**Reminder:** *Iterating through nested hashes is hard, and (I'm pretty sure) you are not psychic.
+**Reminder:** *Iterating through nested hashes is hard, and (we're pretty sure) you are not psychic.
 Meaning, you can't necessarily predict with perfect clarity what the key/value pair is at a certain level of the hash.* ***Use `binding.pry`*** *when you are iterating in upcoming labs to make sure you understand what the key/value pair is that you are iterating over.*